Role of choline in human nutrition

 Introduction

-Choline, first recognized as a dietary requirement in 1998 by the Institute of Medicine [2], has since garnered attention for its diverse roles in human health.
+Choline was first recognized as a dietary requirement in 1998 by the Institute of Medicine [2].
+Since 1998, Choline has gained a lot of attention for its important role in human health.
 It is a constituent of phospholipids, neurotransmitters, and methyl donors, influencing cell structure, neurotransmission, lipid metabolism, and epigenetic regulation.
+Choline is often grouped together with other B vitamins.

 Physiological Functions

 Choline's primary function lies in cell membrane integrity [3], where it contributes to the synthesis of phosphatidylcholine, a major phospholipid.
 This role extends to neurotransmitter synthesis, particularly acetylcholine, impacting cognitive function, memory, and muscle control.
-Furthermore, choline is integral to lipid metabolism, aiding in fat transport and liver health by preventing hepatic steatosis.
+Choline is crucial to lipid metabolism, and helping in fat transport.
+Choline has an important role on potentially reversing non-alcoholic fatty liver and preventing hepatic steatosis.

 Dietary Sources and Metabolic Pathways

-Dietary choline derives primarily from animal products such as eggs, liver, fish, and poultry, with lesser amounts found in plant-based sources like cruciferous vegetables and legumes [5].
-Upon ingestion, choline undergoes phosphorylation to phosphocholine, then sequential methylation to form betaine or conversion to acetylcholine via the Kennedy pathway.
+Dietary choline derives primarily from animal products such as eggs, liver, fish, and poultry.
+Choline is also found int plant-based sources, but with much less amounts.
+These plant-based sources include cruciferous vegetables and legumes [5].
+When digested, choline undergoes phosphorylation to phosphocholine, then sequential methylation to form betaine or conversion to acetylcholine via the Kennedy pathway.
 Excess choline can be oxidized to betaine, contributing to homocysteine metabolism.

 Eggs are one of the best dietary sources of choline.
 One egg can contain about 147 mg of choline, which is about 27% of the daily value for choline [8].